 You may also want to get advice from your friends and family.

-Talk to your midwife about going to have a look around the local maternity services, and ask questions if you don't understand something or think you need to know more.
+Talk to your midwife about going to have a look around the local maternity services, and ask questions if you do not understand something or think you need to know more.

 Giving birth is generally safe wherever you choose to have your baby.

-But for women having their first baby, home birth slightly increases the risk of serious problems for the baby – including death or issues that might affect the baby's quality of life – from 5 in 1,000 for a hospital birth to 9 in 1,000 for a home birth.
+But if you’re having your first baby, home birth slightly increases the risk of serious problems for the baby – including death or issues that might affect the baby's quality of life – from 5 in 1,000 for a hospital birth to 9 in 1,000 for a home birth.

-For women having their second or subsequent baby, a planned home birth is as safe as having your baby in hospital or a midwife-led unit.
+If you’re having your second baby, a planned home birth is as safe as having your baby in hospital or a midwife-led unit.